 After working for many many years in the commercial game industry I made the decision to work as an independent artist and game developer, freelancing and self publishing my work.
+I then took an appointment as Assistant Professor at Champlain College for 4 years.

 The goal of founding CiGDA was to build an active community of like-minded creatives.
 What started out as six developers in a downtown Denver cafe has grown into over 1,200 independent devs from across Colorado.
 The group continues to thrive through thanks to our original mission and goals as stated on the group's meetup page: